Sell Your Home FSBO in San Diego

 Develop a system to screen potential buyers and verify their financing pre-approval before scheduling showings.
 Create a safe and efficient showing process, potentially using lockboxes or scheduled appointments.
 Keep detailed records of all buyer interactions.

 Review offers carefully, considering not just price but also financing terms, contingencies, and closing timeline.
-Be prepared to negotiate and potentially receive multiple offers.
+Be prepared to negotiate and potentially receive multiple offers in San Diego's market.
 Understand your rights and obligations under California real estate law during negotiations.

 Once you accept an offer, coordinate with the buyer's lender, home inspector, appraiser, and title company.
 Stay on top of all contingency deadlines and required documentation.
-Consider hiring a real estate attorney to review contracts and guide you through closing.
+Consider hiring a real estate attorney or working closely with your title company to guide you through closing, especially for complex transactions.
+Expect the transaction to take approximately 30 days on average.

-Work with a reputable title company or closing attorney to finalize the sale.
-Review all closing documents carefully before signing.
+Work with a reputable title/escrow company to finalize the sale.
+In California, escrow companies handle closings.
+Popular choices include First American Title, Fidelity National Title, Chicago Title, Old Republic Title.
+The escrow officer will coordinate all aspects of the closing process.
 Ensure all agreed-upon repairs are completed and conduct a final walkthrough with the buyer before closing day.
+Be prepared for transfer taxes of $1.10 per $1,000.

 California requires a Transfer Disclosure Statement (TDS) for most residential properties